Sustainable1027/Differentiated-ESG-Valuation-Recognition-MASEM/README.md

 3. Robustness and Validation Procedures
 This component documents the stability of the structural findings under alternative specifications and bias diagnostics.
 The robustness materials include:
-Sensitivity analyses using the Sample-Adjusted Meta-Analytic Deviancy (SAMD) statistic to identify influential effect sizes and re-estimate the structural model following their removal
+(1)Sensitivity analyses using the Sample-Adjusted Meta-Analytic Deviancy (SAMD) statistic to identify influential effect sizes and re-estimate the structural model following their removal

-Publication bias diagnostics, including Egger regression tests

-Rosenthal’s fail-safe N calculations

-Trim-and-Fill adjustments for potential small-study effects

-Across all validation procedures, the core asymmetric valuation structure remains substantively stable: governance maintains the strongest positive association with firm market valuation, environmental performance exhibits a negative average association, and social performance does not display consistent independent pricing power once cross-dimensional correlations are modeled.
+(2)Publication bias diagnostics, including Egger regression tests (3)Rosenthal’s fail-safe N calculations (4)Trim-and-Fill adjustments for potential small-study effects Across all validation procedures, the core asymmetric valuation structure remains substantively stable: governance maintains the strongest positive association with firm market valuation, environmental performance exhibits a negative average association, and social performance does not display consistent independent pricing power once cross-dimensional correlations are modeled.
 These results confirm that the differentiated valuation configuration is not driven by influential observations or publication-related distortions.

 Replicability Statement